davewarfel/Bootstrap-MCE-CSS/README.txt

 5. Activate the plugin in the plugin dashboard

 == Frequently Asked Questions ==

+= What if I add an editor-style.css file to my theme directory? =

+The Bootstrap CSS is loaded after the editor-style.css file in your active theme directory.
+But since Bootstrap's CSS is not very specific, just add a class of `.mceContentBody` before your selectors, and the editor-style.css rules will take precedence.

 = What's up with columns & grids? =